dashkite/dashkite.com/src/www/content/mission/introduction.md

-We started DashKite to *take back the Web*.
+We started DashKite to help you *be yourself* on the Web.
 But what does that really mean?